Four Areas of Development in Toddlers

 Although toddlers aren't quite as interested in socializing as preschoolers and older children are, they are building the basics of this key developmental domain.
 The child development experts at PBS Parents note that during the second year of life toddlers are becoming more aware of others and are beginning to establish actual relationships.
 By 2-years-old, many toddlers will begin to play alongside other kids, engaging in parallel play.
 During parallel play the toddler may show awareness or interest in the other toddler, but will not typically interact with her.
 During this time your toddler may not have the pro-social skills necessary to always exhibit appropriate or acceptable behaviors such as sharing or taking turns.
 This may result in physical aggression such as biting or hitting.
 While this may seem troubling, by the time your toddler moves into the preschool years she will develop the social skills to interact in a more sociable manner, especially when proper behavior is taught and modeled at home.

 Emotional development often goes hand in hand with development in the social arena.
 For example, your toddler's inability to completely self-regulate his emotions may cause social skirmishes among peers on the playground when he can't seem to share a toy or wait his turn for a ride on the swing.
 According to the experts at PBS Parents, most older toddlers --those over the age of two -- can recognize feelings, such as:

-Your toddler is developing both gross, meaning large, and fine, meaning small, motor skills during this stage of childhood.
 As an infant, your child lacked the ability to move around much.
 During the toddler years she is up on her feet, walking and running around.
-According to the American Academy of Pediatrics, by the time they are 2 years old, most toddlers can walk unassisted, stand on their tiptoes, walk up and down stairs with some help or support and even kick a ball.
 When it comes to fine motor development, your toddler is showing increased eye-hand coordination and will start to scribble with crayons or markers and build with manipulatives such as blocks.